yawarhussain7/CSCE155-C-Lab02/worksheet.md

 language, the object-oriented extension of C, was born on December 30th, 1950.
 How old is he today?

+Today is 2023/10/18
+Your birthday was 1950/12/30
+Hello, BjarneStroustrup.
+You are 72 years, 41 weeks, and 5 days old today

 3. Software testing often involves testing code with known